umut-er/pool-for-physicists-only/README.md

 There are various components in the game you can use to create your shot.

 #### Cue Stick
-You can change the position you of the cue stick by moving your mouse controller.
-Once you've picked a position, you can stop cue stick's movement with the 'w' key or restart it with the 's' key.
+You can change the position you of the cue stick by moving your mouse controller.<br/> Once you've picked a position, you can stop cue stick's movement with the 'w' key or restart it with the 's' key.
 ![CueStick](https://github.com/umut-er/pool-for-physicists-only/assets/114430156/3af1c7ec-6c14-4c73-9f4a-11247bbae6d0)

 #### Power Bar